ubccpsc/310/README.md

 #### Administrivia:

-For admin-related questions, please contact: `cpsc310-admin@cs.ubc.ca`.
+For admin-related questions (questions about late surveys/deliverables, illness, exam accomodations, etc.), please contact: `cpsc310-admin@cs.ubc.ca`.
 This will help us get you the right answer to administrative questions as quickly as possible.
 This procedure is the same as for CPSC 110, 210, etc.

 #### TAs: